lionheart/ConcentricProgressRingView/README.md

 <img src="example2.png" width="194" />

-Repeating widths, progress percentages, colors, and background colors can get a bit tedious, so you can omit them and provide default values in the initializer.
+Repeating widths, progress percentages, colors, and background colors can get a bit tedious, so you can omit them---but you'll still need to provide default values to the initializer.
 If you don't, the compiler will warn you that there's a problem.
-The initializer with defaults can throw if you provide invalid parameters, so you'll need to handle that.
+The initializer can throw if you provide invalid parameters, so you'll need to handle that.

 ```swift
 let rings = [